jdkaplan/art/README.md

 W W 1 W #
 ```

+## Bugs without Errors (Or How to Debug ART)

+ART's design results in the wonderful feature that any `.art` will run without complaint.
+Of course, sophisticated use cases that users will surely engage in may require some trial and error to manifest the artvark's vision.

+So how do you debug?
+ART's design makes this incredibly simple and avoids the need for any external debugging tools.
+Nearly the entire program state and memory is captured in the visual representation of the art at any moment.
+Consequently, you yourself are the only debugging tool you'll ever need!

+Moving on.

 ## Running an ART program

 To run an ART program, the invocation is simple.
 From the `art` directory, run: